github/docs/content/webhooks/types-of-webhooks.md

 You must be an organization owner to create and manage webhooks in an organization.

 You can create multiple webhooks in a single organization.
-However, you can only create up to {% ifversion ghes or ghae %}250{% else %}20{% endif %} webhooks that subscribe to each individual event type.
-For example, in a single organization you could only create up to {% ifversion ghes or ghae %}250{% else %}20{% endif %} different webhooks that each subscribe to the `push` event.
+However, you can only create up to {% ifversion ghes %}250{% else %}20{% endif %} webhooks that subscribe to each individual event type.
+For example, in a single organization you could only create up to {% ifversion ghes %}250{% else %}20{% endif %} different webhooks that each subscribe to the `push` event.

 You can use the {% data variables.product.prodname_dotcom %} web interface or the REST API to manage organization webhooks.
 For more information, see "[AUTOTITLE](/webhooks/using-webhooks/creating-webhooks#creating-an-organization-webhook)," "[AUTOTITLE](/webhooks/using-webhooks/editing-webhooks#editing-an-organization-webhook)," and "[AUTOTITLE](/webhooks/using-webhooks/disabling-webhooks#disabling-an-organization-webhook)."
 For more information about using the REST API to manage organization webhooks, see "[AUTOTITLE](/rest/orgs/webhooks)."